Good Humans: Sam Thies

-In one of his most recent projects, BUSH, Sam explores 2020 through the eye of communities in the Australian outback.
-In his own words, a ‘study of those who maintain a strong sense of community connection, mutual respect and shared purpose.’
+Exploring 2020 through the eyes of the Australian outback, BUSH is a rich photographic study of those who maintain a strong sense of community connection, mutual respect and shared purpose in challenging times.

 Q. Coming from Brisbane what sparked the passion to explore communities in the outback, Queensland.

-I've always been drawn to the bush, I'm not sure what that is.
-I grew up in suburban Brisbane.
-So there's no real sort of family heritage.
-I think generally speaking, though, most people can find a spiritual connection with outback Australia.
-So much of our history, whether it's traditional or modern, is embedded in the bush.
+I've always been drawn to the bush - I'm not sure what it is.
+I grew up in suburban Brisbane, so there's no family tie, but I think, generally speaking, most people can find a spiritual connection with outback Australia.
+So much of our history is embedded in the bush.

-Early last year, I started an online course in anthropology, which, you know, during lockdown, I was just looking for something to keep me occupied.
-In between that and having close friends out there that were already impacted by bushfires and droughts, when COVID hit, it sort of sparked a bit of a desire to see if there were any social or cultural impacts these events were having on outback communities.
+Early last year, I started a course in anthropology.
+I was looking for something to keep me occupied.
+I also have close friends Out Back and who were already impacted by bushfires and droughts.
+So, when COVID hit, it sparked a desire to see if there were any social or cultural impacts these events were having on outback communities.

-What's interesting is that initially, the project started off as a bit of a check-in to see how everyone out there was coping and it quickly turned into a study on how city communities could possibly learn from the the attitudes and you know, the stoicism and resilience of our bush cousins to better equip us in times of adversity.
-Things that they're naturally faced with every season or every day.
+Initially, the project started off as a bit of a check-in to see how everyone out there was coping and it quickly turned into a study on how city communities could learn from the the attitudes, the stoicism, and resilience of our bush cousins to better equip us in times of adversity.

 Q. In capturing the BUSH project, you documented and captured countless Outback characters.
 Can you tell us about one that really stood out to you and why that was?